 About Us: About Making Waves

-Making Waves was founded more than 20 years ago when an investment banker worked with a local pastor in one of the most underserved cities in California to offer low-income students the same academic and developmental supports that families in the nation's most affluent communities enjoy.
+Making Waves was founded more than 24 years ago when an investment fund manager worked with a local pastor in one of the most underserved cities in California to offer low-income students the same academic and developmental supports that families in the nation's most affluent communities enjoy.

-"Throughout the history of the organization, our mission has been to save lives by giving our most challenged citizens an educational pathway to success," says Making Waves co-founder John H. Scully, who has seen the program grow from an after-school tutoring and mentoring program serving 46 students in Richmond in 1989 to a multi-city initiative that has served nearly 1,000 "Wave-Makers," with more than 200 of them currently attending over 30 colleges nationwide.
-With a budget of more than $24 million for financial year 2009-2010 and a staff of 324 (132 full time and 192 part time), Making Waves now manages a charter middle school (Making Waves Academy) and two year-round after-school programs (Making Waves Education Program, Richmond and San Francisco), while simultaneously developing a new combined middle and high school campus in Richmond.
+"Throughout the history of the organization, our mission has been to save lives by giving our most challenged citizens an educational pathway to success," says Making Waves co-founder John H. Scully, who has seen the program grow from an after-school tutoring and mentoring program serving 46 students in Richmond in 1989 to a multi-city initiative that is serving nearly 1,200 "Wave-Makers" annually, with more than 260 of them currently attending hundreds of top colleges and universities nationwide.

 | John H. Scully, SPO Partners